Best Place to Dine in St Augustine

 Start your day the St Augie Way:

-Schmagel’s Bagels on 69 Hypolita offers perfect New York style bagels with a smear to enjoy in their shady courtyard.
+Schmagel’s Bagels on 69 Hypolita offers perfect New York-style bagels with a smear to enjoy in their shady courtyard, “until they sell out” which happens often!

-Blue Hen Café in historic Lincolnville neighborhood is a classic serving southern style home fries, grits, burritos, flapjacks, you name it – plus pint size mimosa.
+Blue Hen Café in historic Lincolnville is a classic serving southern-style home fries, grits, burritos, flapjacks, you name it – plus pint size mimosa.

 Crave makes wonderful organic and vegan wraps to go or to eat in their hip setting, or outdoor patio on historic King Street.
 Healthy ingredients comprise clever combos, salads, smoothies, bowls and wraps – the Sante Fe Shrimp wrap is my fave!